sanjayaharshana/test_challange/ThankYouDoc.md

 I have also created some Unit Testing to test some of these APIs.
 You can also test them.
 I was unable to release github action.
 There is a problem with the yml database.

     php artisan test

+## Server Configration Task Scheduling
+When using Laravel's scheduler, we only need to add a single cron configuration entry to our server that runs the schedule:run command every minute.

+    * * * * * cd /test_challange && php artisan schedule:run >> /dev/null 2>&1

+## Schedule Run Locally

+    php artisan schedule:work